Quicksoapy/BirdClone/README.md

 ### LU3: Documentation

-For this iteration, i will start with writing a documentation, describing the layout of the code and UI.
+For this iteration, i will start with writing documentation, describing the layout of the code and UI.